gmtzz/Regex-Tutorial/gist-template.md

 + Email validation regex: /^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/
 + These quanitifiers allow email addresses with different patterns are matches.
 An example is that it can match emails like giselle@gmail.com and gigi@us.co.google.com while still following the standard format regulations.
 ### Grouping Constructs
++ Grouping with () allow programmers to use a portion of the pattern as a unit
++ Capturing allows programmers to retrieve the content stored inside the parentheses (grouping) at a later time for their code if needed.
++ Below is an example of grouping from the email validation regex: (\.\w{2,3})+

 ### Bracket Expressions
++ Bracket expressions allow programmers to specify a set of  characters to match while also allowing variations.
+For example:
++ in the email validation regex we have, `[.-]` in these brackets is a dot and hyphen.
+This allows programmers to allow email addresses with . and -.
+Emails like giselle-m@gmail.com or giselle.m@gmail.com would be allowed.

 ### Character Classes